shipt/specter/CONTRIBUTING.md

 # Contributing to Specter

 ## Welcome
 We are glad you are here!
 We think it's awesome that you want to spend time helping us make Specter even better.
 We really value the community we get to be a part of, and we are grateful for your contribution.

-A quick requirement for contributors:
-* Ensure your Github email address matches the address that will be used to sign the CLA
-  - Your Github email address must match the same address you use when signing the CLA.
+Contribution requires signing a Contributor License Agreement (CLA) via HelloSign, a process automated as a part of a pull request.
+Your Github email address must match the email address used to sign the CLA.
 Github has [documentation](https://help.github.com/articles/setting-your-commit-email-address-on-github/) on setting email addresses.
-  - You must also set your git email to match this email address.
+Your git email must also match this email address.
-  - If you already submitted a PR, you can correct your user.name and user.email and then use git commit `--amend --reset-author` and then git push `--force` to correct the PR.

 ## How to Contribute to Specter

 The basic workflow: